grz0zrg/fbg/README.md

 int main(int argc, char* argv[]) {
     signal(SIGINT, int_handler);

-    struct _fbg *fbg = fbg_setup("/dev/fb0", 0); // you can also directly use fbg_init(); for "/dev/fb0", last argument mean that will not use page flipping mechanism  for double buffering (it is actually slower on some devices!)
+    struct _fbg *fbg = fbg_fbdevSetup("/dev/fb0", 0); // you can also directly use fbg_fbdevInit(); for "/dev/fb0", last argument mean that will not use page flipping mechanism  for double buffering (it is actually slower on some devices!)

     do {
         fbg_clear(fbg, 0); // can also be replaced by fbg_fill(fbg, 0, 0, 0);